michaelrsweet/michaelrsweet.github.com/mmd/index.md

 - "@" links which resolve to headings within the file.

 - Tables.

+`mmd` also includes a standalone utility called `mmdutil` that can be used to generate HTML and man page source from markdown.

 I'm providing this as open source under the Apache License Version 2.0 with exceptions for use with GPL2/LGPL2 applications which allows you do pretty much